holub008/few_fonts_more/README.md

-# few_fonts_more
+# For a Few Fonts More
-Recreating the title sequence of "For a Few Dollars More"
+Recreating the [title sequence of "For a Few Dollars More"](https://www.youtube.com/watch?v=O9vZJMVYHf0), with a focus on the unique "font" (it's actually variable, hand-drawn text) and animation effects.